Trade directory · Fort Smith metro · Arkansas

 Inspection Schedule

 No routine inspections for standard painting work.
-Lead paint work requires EPA compliance documentation.
-Commercial projects may require fire marshal inspection for certain coatings.
+Lead-safe work requires EPA RRP certification compliance.
+Commercial projects may require fire marshal inspection for specialty coatings.

 §4